-ABL Islamic Principal Preservation Fund II (the Fund) was established under a Trust Deed executed between ABL Asset Management Company Limited (ABL AMCL) as the Management Company and MCB Financial Services Limited (MCBFSL) as the Trustee.
-The Trust Deed was approved by the Securities and Exchange Commission of Pakistan (SECP) on February 3, 2014 in accordance with the Non-Banking Finance Companies (Establishment and Regulation) Rules, 2003 (NBFC Rules) and the Trust Deed was executed on February 13, 2014.
+ABL Islamic Principal Preservation Fund (the Fund) was established under a Trust Deed executed between ABL Asset Management Company Limited as the Management Company and MCB Financial Services Limited (MCBFSL) as the Trustee.
+The Trust Deed was executed and approved by the Securities and Exchange Commission of Pakistan (SECP) on October 03 2013 under the Non-Banking Finance Companies (Establishment and Regulation) Rules, 2003 (the NBFC Rules) and the Non-Banking Finance Companies and Notified Entities Regulations, 2008 (the NBFC Regulations, 2008).